You can discover and automate privilege management based on policies.

 - You can see all the VMs running on various different Cloud Service Providers.

 - The inventory is updated if a new VM is created or an existing VM is deleted from the cloud service provider.

-Single sign on for cloud VMs (No shared local account)
+Use single sign on for cloud VMs

 With Privileged Access Service you can define which users: